Bringing Home A New Cat: The Preparations

 Open doors and windows

-Other than that, use your common sense and have a look around, trying to see your home the way a cat would.
+Other than that, use your common sense and look around, trying to see your home the way a cat would.
 Remove breakable objects from shelves and block access to any places where kitty may manage to squeeze in and get stuck.

 Getting Family Members Ready

 If you share your home with other people, you should get them ready as well.
-First explain the special situation kitty will be in and the need for patience.
+First, explain the special situation kitty will be in and the need for patience.
 Excited family members will have to give the cat some time to adjust to the new environment before they can handle her, and this could take a while, particularly with older cats.

-Don't forget to tell everyone about new house rules, such as making sure doors and windows are shut during kitty's settling in period, not leaving food on tables and kitchen counters, and double checking before turning on the washer and drier.
+Don't forget to tell everyone about new house rules, such as making sure doors and windows are shut during kitty's settling-in period, not leaving food on tables and kitchen counters, and double-checking before turning on the washer and drier.

 The rules the cat will have to live by, such as not getting table scraps or not jumping onto certain places, are best reinforced when everyone in the house sticks to them, so make sure these are clear and agreed upon.